 Courses in less commonly taught languages completed through supervised, self instruction are included in this section of the catalog and follow the traditional numbering of foreign language courses, 101, 102, 210, and 202.
-See page 47 for a description of the program.
+See page 49 for a description of the program.

 210 History of Science.
 S, natural science core.
 An examination of the emergence of modern science in the sixteenth and seventeenth centuries and of the major developments in the natural sciences since then.
 The focus is on physics, chemistry, natural history, and selected topics in biology.
 Particular attention is given to the philosophical and religious background of scientific ideas, to the concept of scientific revolution, and to the problems of periodization.
-Prerequisites: History 101 or 102 (preferred), one year of high school chemistry or physics, and one college science course, or consent of the instructor A. Leegwater.
+Prerequisites: History 101 or 102 (preferred), one year of high school chemistry or physics, and one college science course, or consent of the instructor.
+Mr. A. Leegwater.
+Not offered in 1984-85.